PSA: Controlling Crohn's disease with a keto / carnivore diet

 Since I can’t tolerate a higher azathioprine dose, I am trying another approach: weight loss.
 My plan is to lose, say, 10 kg to increase the effective dose of the drug on a mg per kg basis without actually taking more.

-My experience is that strict keto diets are good (easier) for weight loss, so I’ve been avoiding carbs for the last four weeks.
+My experience is that strict keto diets are easiest for weight loss as they curb hunger very effectively, so I’ve been avoiding carbs for the last four weeks.
 I eat the bare minimum, and unintentionally this turned into a 'kinda' carnivore diet.
-I'm mostly eating meat (including fish and whey protein), olive oil, mushrooms, cottage cheese, nuts, incidental vegetables that get in my way and supplements.
-I would call it 'mostly carnivore'.
+I'm mostly eating meat (including fish), whey protein, cottage cheese, mushrooms, nuts and nut butters, olive oil, incidental vegetables that get in my way and supplements.
 I also resumed weight training to try and conserve muscle.
 So far, I’ve lost 3 kg.

 After a couple of false starts, I got serious about it.

 Here's the surprise: After two weeks, my symptoms improved, signficantly.
-Looking back, even during the false starts my symptoms were improving up until I blew the diet.
 After three weeks I was not quite normal but felt ok most of the time.
 Improvements seem to have plateaued around four weeks.
 There is still damage going on, so long term this is not great, but at least now I can function normally.

-I am certain that this diet is significantly reducing my symptoms, which was quite unexpected.
+I am certain that this diet is significantly reducing my symptoms (inflammation), which was quite unexpected.
 I am equally certain that the disease will ramp up again if I resume normal eating.

 Why is it working?